webplatform/docs/tutorials/css_animations/index.md

 * The [[css/properties/animation-direction|'''animation-direction''']] property allows you to play the animation in '''normal''' or ''reverse''' order, or '''alternate''' between the two for even/odd iterations.

-* [[css/properties/animation-fill-mode|'''animation-fill-mode''']] preserves an animation's start state before a delayed animation executes ('''backwards''')), its end state after its final iteration ('''forwards'''), or '''both'''.
+* The [[css/properties/animation-fill-mode|'''animation-fill-mode''']] property preserves an animation's start state before a delayed animation executes ('''backwards''')), its end state after its final iteration ('''forwards'''), or '''both'''.

 * Set [[css/properties/animation-play-state|'''animation-play-state''']] to '''pause''' or '''running''' to stop and start animations.